yochaigal/cairn/resources/frequently-asked-questions.md

   **Barry**: _"All right, if it comes near me I'd like to stand near the cliff edge, ready to leap out of the way."_

   **Warden**: _"Understood.
-It is now the **Nightmare's** turn, and obviously it's still very angry at you, **Barry**.
+It is now the **Blood Elk's** turn, and obviously it's still very angry at you, **Barry**.
 Raising its devilish hooves, the beast charges towards you once again.
 You leap off the cliff at the last second, holding onto the rope with all your might.
-The **Nightmare** attempts to halt its attack the moment it sees its target falling.
+The **Blood Elk** attempts to halt its attack the moment it sees its target falling.
 It makes a **DEX save** to see if it can successfully stop.
 Ack, it rolled a 20, and goes tumbling off the cliff and into the vast dark below."_

-  **Why didn't the Nightmare make an attack roll, as the combat rules imply?**
+  **Why didn't the Blood Elk make an attack roll, as the combat rules imply?**
   The attack was considered possible, but very dangerous as well.
 Had the creature used a ranged attack or was a trained melee attacker it would have been far less risky to attack **Barry**.
-Unfortunately it was a beast, and only capable of running people down with its flaming hooves.
+Unfortunately it was a beast, and only capable of running people down with its sharp hooves.

-  **Why did the Nightmare make the save instead of Barry, who was also at risk?**
+  **Why did the Blood Elk make the save instead of Barry, who was also at risk?**
-  In this example, the **Nightmare** was far more at risk than its human opponent, because:
+  In this example, the **Blood Elk** was far more at risk than its human opponent, because:
   - As an enthralled beast, it was likely not capable of creative thinking or advanced problem solving.
   - One of its primary features is its relative bulk and speed, and it is likely that these properties would make a sudden stop quite difficult.
-  - Accordingly, there were no situational or mechanical benefits that could provide any advantage to the **Nightmare** in this scenario.
+  - Accordingly, there were no situational or mechanical benefits that could provide any advantage to the **Blood Elk** in this scenario.

   Conversely, **Barry** was the least at risk of the two:
   - As a former hunter, he had already firmly established his ability to do things of this nature.